MSylvia/premium-messenger/readme.md

 - open `http://127.0.0.1:8000/`
 - sign in __user:__ `admin@totaljs.com`, __password:__ `123456` (credentials are stored in `/databases/users.json`)

-## How do I translate SuperAdmin?
+## How do I translate Messenger?

 - install Total.js as global module `npm install -g total.js`
-- then open SuperAdmin directory `cd messenger`
+- then open Messenger directory `cd messenger`
 - then perform this command `totaljs --translate`
 - translate translated file `translate.resource`
 - and copy the content to `/resources/default.resource`